 - Time to call 999: If the answer is yes to any of the above, call 999 immediately and note the time when symptoms started.

-There are several other stroke symptoms that may also indicate a person is having a stroke, including:
+So, what are the signs of having a stroke that aren’t included in the FAST test?
+There are several other symptoms that may also indicate a person is having a stroke, including:

-- Paralysis of 1 side of the body
+- Paralysis of one side of the body

 - Loss of sight or blurred vision